Immortale-dev/QTest/README.md

 ____

 #### DESCRIBE_ONLY (string description, {})
-`DESCRIBE_ONLY` macro has the same syntax, call rules and used for the same purposes as `DESCRIBE`, but it is disabling all tests to be called outside of the current `DESCRIBE_ONLY` block.
-(All of it childrens will be called as well).
+`DESCRIBE_ONLY` macro has the same syntax, call rules and used for the same purposes as `DESCRIBE`, but it is disabling all tests to be called outside of the `DESCRIBE_ONLY` (or `IT_ONLY`) blocks.
+(All of it children tests will be called as well).

-This macro also used for the debugging purposes, when you want to focus on the one or few important `DESCRIBE`'s while building the test cases.
+This macro also used for the debugging purposes, when you want to focus on one or few important `DESCRIBE`'s while building the test cases.
 But unlike the `DESCRIBE_SKIP`, tests that was "filtered" by `DESCRIBE_ONLY` rule will not be showed in the test results.

-***Important:*** those macros will work as expected only if additionally `TEST_ONLY_RULE` variable is defined before the `#include "qtest.hpp"`.
+***Important:*** this macro will work as expected only if additionally `TEST_ONLY_RULE` variable is defined before the `#include "qtest.hpp"`.
 Otherwise it will work as a simple `DESCRIBE` rule.
 ***Example:***
 ```C++
 ...